MK316/Fall2023/original.md

 # 3. The Sharing Squirrels

 Two squirrels found one acorn.
 They argued over it until a wise elder said, "Share and grow together."
 They planted the acorn.
 Years later, a mighty oak stood there, providing endless acorns for all.
 Sharing led to abundance.

+# 4. The Patient Gardener

+In a vibrant garden, an impatient gardener always uprooted plants to check their growth.
+A wise neighbor advised, "Patience yields better harvests."
+Heeding the advice, the gardener waited patiently.
+Seasons later, his garden flourished magnificently, teaching him the value of patience.